Diabetic Foot Problems – Know What Happens to Your Feet and Legs Due to Diabetes

 Summary

-Many people ask what happens to diabetics feet.
-The answer is that gangrene occurs due to the occlusion of the arteries that carry blood to the feet.
+Many people ask what happens to diabetics feet the answer being gangrene occurs due to the occlusion of the arteries that carry blood to the feet.

 The foot of the diabetic patient is susceptible to all forms of trauma: the heel and the bony prominence are especially vulnerable.

-Damage to the peripheral nerves of the feet causes sensory disturbances, foot ulcers, and atrophy of the skin.
+Damage to the peripheral nerves of the feet causes sensory disturbances, foot ulcer, atrophy of the skin.

 It is common in diabetic patients that the injuries typical of the so-called diabetic foot pass without pain.
 The injury usually worsens before the patient asks for specialized help.